-The Biennial Zero Emission Vehicle report will provide information on zero emission vehicle adoption in Oregon, including on the current state of electric vehicle adoption, EV charging infrastructure, the benefits of EV adoption, and the opportunities and barriers to ZEV adoption.
+The Biennial Zero Emission Vehicle report provides information on zero emission vehicle adoption in Oregon, including on the current state of electric vehicle adoption, EV charging infrastructure, the benefits of EV adoption, and the opportunities and barriers to ZEV adoption.

-The Oregon Legislature, through SB 1044, directed ODOE to conduct a Biennial Zero Emission Vehicle report.
-To the extent possible, the report will use existing studies, data, and analysis, and will focus on commercially available, or near-commercially available, ZEV technologies.
-The report is due September 15, 2021 to the Governor and an interim committee of the state Legislature related to the environment.
+The Oregon Legislature, through SB 1044, directed ODOE to complete a Biennial Zero Emission Vehicle report.
+To the extent possible, the reports will use existing studies, data, and analysis, and will focus on commercially available, or near-commercially available, ZEV technologies.
+The report is due September 15 of each odd-numbered year.

 Some of the specific reporting elements ODOE must address in the report include:

 - Whether the transportation sector is on course to reduce the share of greenhouse gas emissions from motor vehicles, as defined in ORS 801.360, consistent with the greenhouse gas emissions reduction goals set forth in ORS46A.205.